September 2017 Democratic Party (Japan, 2016) leadership election: Background

 Renhō was elected president in September 2016.
 As a younger and more vibrant face, it was hoped that she would improve the DP's poor standing, but they continued to languish in the polls and suffer from internal strife.
 Ahead of the July 2017 Tokyo prefectural election, more than a dozen DP candidates defected to Tomin First, significantly damaging the party.
 High-profile party member Akihisa Nagashima also left the party, as did Kenzo Fujisue.
 The DP went on to win only five seats in the Tokyo Metropolitan Assembly, down from fifteen in the previous election and their worst-ever performance.
 Renhō and secretary-general Yoshihiko Noda acknowledged the defeat but gave no indication of resigning.
 Renhō also continued to be pursued over claims she had failed to renounce her Taiwanese citizenship.
 To refute the allegations, on 18 July she disclosed part of her family register and a certificate confirming her renunciation, but pressure on her leadership remained.

 At a meeting of the DP caucus on 25 July, Noda announced his resignation.
 Renhō stated she would quickly appoint a successor to look ahead to the House of Representatives election, due to take place within the next year.
 She voiced her intention to leave the House of Councillors and seek election to a district in Tokyo in the next election.
 Two days later on the 27th, she announced her resignation as president: "I have decided that the best course of action is for a new executive team to lead a stronger Democratic Party. ...
 I also reflected on my shortcomings and took the whole picture into consideration.
 I lacked leadership skills."

-The following day, the party executive decided that the election would use the comprehensive points-based procedure, rather than a simple caucus vote as permitted under the party statutes.
-On 2 August, they announced that nominations would be taken on the 21st and the election held on 1 September.

 Electoral system

+On 28 July, the party executive decided that the election would use the comprehensive points-based procedure, rather than a simple caucus vote as permitted under the party statutes.

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.

 The election was conducted via a points system: